 II.
 Complete the Application Process and Create an NRDR Account

 If your facility wishes to participate in DIR and doesn't currently participate in any other registries, you will need to complete the application process.
-NRDR Knowledge Base articles provide step-by-step instructions.
+The NRDR Knowledge Base article

 III.
 Get Your Team Signed Up with ACR Login